Full-Time Faculty Positions

 Required Documents

-The School of Computing includes over 65 full-time faculty and more than 3,000 undergraduate and graduate students.
-We offer a PhD program, fourteen master's degrees, and nine bachelor’s degrees.
+The School of Computing includes over 70 full-time faculty and more than 3,600 undergraduate and graduate students.
+We offer a PhD program, 12 master's degrees, and 10 bachelor’s degrees as well as a growing number of multidisciplinary CS+X degrees.
 The School of Computing is committed to providing a flexible and supportive environment for its faculty, promoting a rewarding academic career with a balance between teaching and research.
 Located in the heart of Chicago’s vibrant downtown, it offers vast opportunities to forge relationships with industry, national laboratories, universities, and other organizations in the Chicago area.

-Review of applications will begin on October 26, 2022 and continue until the positions are filled.
+Review of applications will begin on November 4, 2024 and continue until the position is filled.

 Apply at